Utah

 Aiming your Ring doorbell to avoid capturing interior views of neighboring homes keeps you within safe legal boundaries.

-Utah Code 76-9-702.7 addresses voyeurism offenses specifically.
-This statute prohibits using a concealed camera or electronic device to secretly record another person in a place where they have a reasonable expectation of privacy.
+Utah Code 76-12-307 (recorded or photographed voyeurism), together with the base voyeurism offense at Utah Code 76-12-306, addresses voyeurism offenses in Utah as of these sections' May 7, 2025 effective date.
+These statutes prohibit recording, photographing, or viewing another person in a place where they have a reasonable expectation of privacy without consent.
 While this applies more to hidden cameras than Ring doorbells, it reinforces the principle that recording in private areas without consent is illegal in Utah.

 HOA and Ring Doorbells in Utah